slowkow/soy-rtms/README.md

             count_minisatellites.pl
             count_tandems.pl
             create_histograms.r
-            doc2html.sh
             partition_genome.pl
             soytedb2gff3.pl
         blast/ (empty)
         data/
             genome
             minisatellites.fa
-        html/
         out/ (empty)
         png/ (empty)
         Makefile
-        README.txt
+        README.md

-All of the steps in this analysis are executed, including downloading the soybean genome from NCBI and sequences and annotations from SoyTEdb.
-By using a makefile, I can specify the rules for creation of output files and their dependencies, so `make` can automatically regenerate files after updates or deletions.
+All of the steps detailed in the text below are executed by `make`, including downloading the soybean genome from NCBI and sequences and annotations from SoyTEdb.
+Using a makefile allows us to specify the rules for creation of output files and their dependencies, so `make` can automatically regenerate files after updates or deletions.

-Contact me at: <kslowikowski@luc.edu>.
-Questions and suggestions are welcome.
+Please contact me with questions and suggestions.

 ## Overview